 A minimum of 6 credits must be devoted to courses with a major emphasis on the culture, history, geography, society, or institutions of one country or the countries in a geographically identifiable region of the world.
 These courses must be selected from at least two departments.
 A maximum of 3 credits from Independent Study or Directed Study may be counted toward either the language requirement or the area studies requirement.
 Advanced Placement credits, foreign language retroactive credits, and transfer credits are accepted.

-A documented minimum stay of five weeks for study or work (including internship and co-op) in the designated country or region is required.
+A documented minimum stay of five weeks for study or engineering-related volunteer or work (including internship and co-op) in the designated country or region is required.

 After one's international experience, successful completion of the 1-credit course INTEREGR 413 Current Issues in International Engineering is required.
 This course is offered during the fall semester only.

 Students may not elect the pass/fail option for any course that is used to satisfy the requirements for the certificate.
 However, courses taken on a study abroad program through International Engineering Studies and Programs (IESP) are exempt from this grading requirement.
 Successful completion of certificate requirements will be noted on the student’s official transcript.
 For additional information, contact International Engineering Studies and Programs (Room 1150 Engineering Hall, 1415 Engineering Drive; firstname.lastname@example.org).